Artificial-Sweetener/image-sweetener/README.md

 *Combine 'social media scalers' into one script

+*Add preview for watermarks

+*Option to stash multiple watermarks for quick access

 If you're interested in what I'm doing or want to support me, consider checking out my website! :] https://artificialsweetener.ai